selaguardia/MastermindGame/README.md

 #

-## More about this project
+## ✨ More about this project ✨
+#### Backend
-I seperated the backend into its own folder
+- The backend is seperated into its own folder
-In the ```server.js``` file...
+- In the ```server.js``` file...
    - the server is created using the Express framework
    - Using ```fetch-node```, I created an async function to call the RandomNumbers API, and return its data back.
+#### Frontend
-For the frontend, I created an HTML page and utilized the Bootstrap 5 CSS framework to create the User Interface
+- For the frontend, I created an HTML page and utilized Bootstrap5, a CSS framework to create the User Interface.

 ### Creating the game and its functionality
   - All variables declared at the begging